Dik-dik

-A dik-dik is the name for any of four species of small antelope in the genus Madoqua that live in the bushlands of eastern and southern Africa.
+The dik-diks are four species of small antelope in the genus Madoqua, all of which live in the bushlands of eastern and southern Africa.

 Dik-diks stand about 30–40 cm at the shoulder, are 50–70 cm long, weigh 3–6 kg and can live for up to 10 years.
 Dik-diks are named for the alarm calls of the females.
 In addition to the females' alarm call, both the male and female make a shrill, whistling sound.
 These calls may alert other animals to predators.

 Name

 The name dik-dik comes from an onomatopoeia of the repetitive dik sound female dik-diks whistle through their long, tubular snouts when they feel threatened.

 Physical characteristics

 Female dik-diks are somewhat larger than males.
 The males have horns, which are small (about 3 in), slanted backwards and longitudinally grooved.
 The hair on the crown forms an upright tuft that sometimes partially conceals the short, ribbed horns of the male.
 The upper body is gray-brown, while the lower parts of the body, including the legs, belly, crest, and flanks, are tan.
 A bare black spot below the inside corner of each eye contains a preorbital gland that produces a dark, sticky secretion.
 Dik-diks insert grass stems and twigs into the gland to scent-mark their territories.

 Perhaps to prevent overheating, dik-diks (especially Guenther's dik-diks) have elongated snouts with bellows-like muscles through which blood is pumped.
 Airflow and subsequent evaporation cools this blood before it is recirculated to the body.
 However, this panting is only implemented in extreme conditions; dik-diks can tolerate air temperatures of up to 40 °C.